shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### Scan delay

-During scan mode, this controls the duration wherein the radio tunes in to a channel before resuming scan.
+During scan mode, this controls the duration that the radio tunes in to a channel before resuming scan.
 This works when **Pause** is selected as the scan mode.

 #### Scan mode